cwang225/CG3GPMAC/README.md

 For basic camera movement, I set up Cinemachine in our project to allow the player to pan/zoom the camera during their turn.
 The camera will also snap to the current unit. (gif)
 I also differentiated between Melee and Ranged enemies by adding a gun to the ranged enemy and sword to the melee enemy.
 (PICTURE)

+### Music and Sound Effects (Alex)
+I added both music and sound effects to this iteration of the project.
+The main menu, the level select screen, and each level has its own unique piano backing track.
+There are sound effects for UI and game elements both, including per-attack-type sound effects (melee, harming magic, healing magic, sigils) and sounds for buttons (hover, click.)
+Each level has an object which stores audio sources for each sound.
+Sounds can be heard upon starting the level (for music), upon accessing a menu (for buttons) or upon player characters or enemies taking action.

 ## Running Instructions
 Run the CarlyLevelSelection scene in the UIScenes Folder.
 Hit 'X' to show level select.
 Click on any level and then 'Play level' to enter the test level.
 Controls: